-Elaine Albertson is the 2012 Recipient of the William Whitley Citizen-Scholar Award
+Elaine Albertson is the 2012 Recipient of the William Whitley Citizen Scholar Prize

 As a junior, Elaine enjoyed the opportunity to study abroad through Stanford's Bing Overseas Studies Program in Madrid, Spain and Cape Town, South Africa.
 While in Cape Town, Elaine discovered her passion for anti-poverty work as a service-learner with a local nonprofit organization supporting urban agriculture projects.
 Elaine subsequently returned to South Africa to partner with the same organization and conduct community-based research on knowledge systems in urban agriculture.
 While at Stanford, Elaine also worked as a research assistant studying community-based fisheries management in Hawaii and Cameroonian urban meat trade.
 She also spent a summer as a science communications intern with the National Park Service in Marin.